dusanjovanov/fluentui-components/README.md

 ## ⚠️ Note

 You have to wrap your app with the `DragAndDrop` component exported from this package.
-Internally it render `DndProvider` from `react-dnd` package.
+Internally it renders `DndProvider` from `react-dnd` package.
 It's used for resizing columns.

 ## License